osg-htc/docs/docs/compute-element/hosted-ce.md

     Not required for HTCondor clusters:
     see [this section](#htcondor-clusters-only-installing-the-osg-worker-node-client) for more details.
 -   [Temporary scratch space](../worker-node/using-wn.md#for-site-administrators) on each worker node;
-    site administrators should ensure that files in this directory are regularly cleaned out
+    site administrators should ensure that files in this directory are regularly cleaned out.
 -   OSG resource contributors must inform the OSG of [any relevant](../site-responsibilities.md) changes to their site.

     !!! important "Site downtimes"